Shreyas911/sicopolis/docs/sphinx/source/AD/tutorial_tapenade.rst

        !!!!
 Stuff inside the time loop. end do

 Notice that for the fortran compiler the line we just added is a comment, but when Tapenade parses the code, it knows it needs to use binomial checkpointing.
 The line essentially tells Tapenade the following - "Use binomial checkpointing for this loop which has nt+1 steps (if you count the exit iteration as well), checkpoint every 20 steps, with the first step numbered as 1."
-Tapenade uses some subroutines whose names start with ``ADBINOMIAL`` to manage the checkpointing and thus we need to link to the ``adBinomial.c`` file in the Makefile so that  we tell the compiler what these subroutines are. (essentially the same thing we did with ``adStack.c``)
+Tapenade uses some subroutines whose names start with ``ADBINOMIAL`` to manage the checkpointing and thus we need to link to the ``adBinomial.c`` file in the Makefile so that  we tell the compiler what these subroutines are.
+(Essentially the same thing we did with ``adStack.c``.)